ethhub-io/ethhub/docs/other/ethereum-2.0-ama.md

 We definitely don't want a duopoly!
 For me personally, the ideal would be to have no single client exceed 1/3 of the network, so any software bug in any single client would not stop the network.
 Though having no single client exceed 1/2 is ok too and gets us most of the same benefit (if a major client has a bug, having no finality for a while while things are being figured out may even be an improvement...)

 I expect a power law distribution, and it's definitely likely that some of the clients will not survive to see significant usage on mainnet.
 [Vitalik]

+My guess on why so many clients showed up to do the hard work is that eth2.0 is both exciting as a purely technical challenge as well as a chance to make a mark on Ethereum and the crypto space in general.

+I'm pleased that there are so many great teams doing the hard work, but recently, I've been more focused on finding contributors to do value-add work outside of the core client implementation.
+Formal verification, academic analysis of protocols, testing, light clients, web3 interfaces and developer tooling, validator clients with great UX that plug into any underlying node, etc, etc. [Danny]

 **Q: Are the Ethereum 2.0 clients eventually going to replace the 1.0 counterparts?
 For example, will Prism ever get merged to Geth?**